ben594/triton-metal/README.md

 - `02-fused-softmax` performance beats the naive PyTorch kernel on `mps` backend, and is on par with `torch.softmax`.

-- `03-matrix-multiplication` works but performance is worse than PyTorch on `mps`.
+- `03-matrix-multiplication` works but performance is worse than PyTorch on `mps`, and there are some correctness issues with masking the store operation.
   - Third attempt: use AIR simdgroup intrinsics with async copy
     - no staging in threadgroup memory
     - 5x faster than second attempt and ~2x slower than mps